-Justine Barker has had a passion for books since early childhood.
-She worked at her local library.
-She went on to study law and became a solicitor.
-Justine has had an exciting career working in local government since 2011 where she has been a commercial lawyer and contracts advisor in the procurement department (e.g. drafting, negotiating and advising on large commercial contracts).
+Prior to becoming an agent, Justine was a solicitor.
+She spent most of her career working in government, where she was a commercial lawyer and contracts advisor in the procurement department (e.g. drafting, negotiating and advising on large commercial contracts).
 She’s a keen traveller and has lived in Sheffield, England.
 Italy is her favourite country – so far.
-Justine is also a writer.

-She’s a member of Write Links and the Society of Children’s Book Writers and Illustrators (SCBWI).
-In her free time, Justine loves to read, laugh at her ridiculously terrible cooking and spend time with her husband and two young children.
+In her free time, Justine loves to read, laugh at her ridiculously terrible cooking and spent time with her husband and two young children.

 The role of an agent: